Santiago Cable Car: First era (1980-2009)

 The construction of the cable car began in 1979, and took about a year, mainly due to the hardness of the volcanic rock terrain in which the 12 towers were installed.

 The Santiago Cable Car was officially opened on April 1, 1980, with 72 ovoid-shaped cars, which covered the 20-minute 4.8 km section at 14.4 km/h.

 On December 12, 2008, a mechanical fault left 20 people trapped in the cable car for two hours, without registering any injuries.
 Subsequently, on June 7, 2009, another mechanical failure occurred in the system: the gearbox that regulated the speed of the system exploded, which caused the indefinite suspension of the service.

 Second era (2016-present)

+2 Cable cars with Gran Torre Costanera in the Background.

 In 2011 a project was presented to tender the cable car, provide it with new cabins and restore the infrastructure.
 It was expected that in 2012 the service reopened the public, nevertheless the Ministry of Housing and Urban Development received only one offer which it rejected, reason why it declared deserted the licitation and announced a new public contest, that began in November 2013.

 In December 2014, it was announced that the cable car would be reopened in the second half of 2016, following a series of maintenance and remodeling works that began in March 2015 and will cost 9.5 million dollars.
 These works included the installation of the new network of 47 cabins with capacity for six people each.